Interactive public discussion, peer review, and publication in ESD

 After the open discussion, the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
 Based on the responses, the editor either invites the authors to submit a revised manuscript or directly rejects the manuscript.
 If necessary he or she may also consult referees in the same way as during the completion of a traditional peer-review process.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the ESD website with a direct link to the preceding original paper and interactive discussion in ESDD.
+Then it is published on the ESD website with a direct link to the preceding preprint and interactive discussion.
 In addition, all referee and editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 October 2013).
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+All publications (preprint, interactive comments, final revised paper) are permanently archived, citable, and remain accessible to the open public.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.